mars0i/popco2/README.md

 popco2
 =======

-Cultural transmission with analogy biases.
+Cultural transmission with analogy-influenced biases.
 Rewrite of [popco](https://github.com/mars0i/popco) in Clojure.
 This repository was previously called "popco-x".